-Our prior work on enhancing agencies' use of performance information identified key practices that can contribute to greater use of performance information for management decision-making.
-These practices include improving the usefulness of performance information and communicating performance information frequently and effectively.
+Our prior work on enhancing agencies' use of performance information identified key practices that can contribute to greater use of performance information for management decision-making.37 These practices include improving the usefulness of performance information and communicating performance information frequently and effectively.
 We reported that performance information must meet users' needs for completeness, accuracy, consistency, timeliness, validity, and ease of use for this information to be useful.
-Improvements in the use of performance information for decision-making can also be achieved through frequent and routine communication and the use of effective communication tools, such as dashboards or other visual aids.
-In addition, federal standards for internal control, which are generally accepted standards for organizational effectiveness, state that management should design controls that validate the integrity of the measures and indicators.
+Improvements in the use of performance information to be useful.
+Improvements in the use of performance information to old, such as dashboards or other visual aids.
+In addition, federal standards for internal control, which are generally accepted standards for organizational effectiveness, state that management should design controls that validate the integrity of the measures and indicators.38

-&lt;sup>36According to GSA officials, the open data leads are agency contacts who work with GSA on implementation of the OPEN Government Data Act requirements, such as adding agency data to the Federal Data Catalogue.
+36According to GSA officials, the open data leads are agency contacts who work with GSA on implementation of the OPEN Government Data Act requirements, such as adding agency data to the Federal Data Catalogue.

-&lt;sup>37GAO, Managing for Results: Enhancing Agency Use of Performance Information for Management Decision Making, GAO-05-927 (Washington, D.C.: Sept.9, 2005).
+37GAO, Managing for Results: Enhancing Agency Use of Performance Information for Management Decision Making, GAO-05-927 (Washington, D.C.: Sept.9, 2005).

-&lt;sup>38GAO, Standards for Internal Control in the Federal Government, GAO-14-704G (Washington, D.C.: September 2014)
+38GAO, Standards for Internal Control in the Federal Government, GAO-14-704G (Washington, D.C.: September 2014)